notEthan/jsi/README.md

 To learn more about JSON Schema see [https://json-schema.org/](https://json-schema.org/).

+JSI marries object-oriented programming with JSON Schemas by associating a module with each schema, and extending every instance described by a schema with that module.
+When an application adds methods to a schema module, those methods can be used on its instances.

-A JSI class aims to be a fairly unobtrusive wrapper around its instance - "instance" here meaning the JSON data, usually a Hash or Array, which instantiate the JSON Schema.
-JSI schema modules and classes add accessors for property names described by its schema, schema validation, and other nice things.
+A JSI instance aims to offer a fairly unobtrusive wrapper around its JSON data, which is usually a Hash (JSON Object) or Array described by one or more JSON Schemas.
+JSI instances have accessors for property names described by schemas, schema validation, and other nice things.
 Mostly though, you use a JSI as you would use its underlying data, calling the same methods (e.g. `#[]`, `#map`, `#repeated_permutation`) and passing it to anything that duck-types expecting `#to_ary` or `#to_hash`.

 Note: The canonical location of this README is on [RubyDoc](http://rubydoc.info/gems/jsi/).
 When viewed on [Github](https://github.com/notEthan/jsi/), it may be inconsistent with the latest released gem, and Yardoc links will not work.